k-talo/volatile-highlights.el/README.md

 - Face: Customize `vhl/default-face` to match your theme for clear highlights.
 - Large ranges: Static (non-pulsing) highlights are often easier to read than pulsing for big changes.
 - Avoid stacking: Do not layer multiple highlight systems for the same action (e.g., xref pulse + VHL) unless intentional.

+- Animation style: Choose via `vhl/highlight-animation-style`:
+  - `'static`: no animation (default, lowest CPU)
+  - `'fade-in`: gradually appear, then stay until the next command
+  - `'pulse`: fade out and clear automatically when animation finishes

+- Tuning animation smoothness vs. cost:
+  - `vhl/animation-iterations`: steps per animation.
+Higher is smoother but costs more CPU.
+Typical 6-12.
+  - `vhl/animation-iteration-delay`: delay per step (seconds).
+Lower is faster.
+Typical 0.01-0.03.
+  - `vhl/animation-start-delay`: delay before animation begins (seconds).
+For animated styles, the delay is counted after Emacs becomes idle (idle timer), which prevents animations from interrupting rapid command sequences and adding perceived lag.
+Set to 0 to start as soon as Emacs becomes idle; 0.1-0.2 often keeps the UI responsive during bursts of edits.
+For `'static`, there is no idle wait and highlights appear immediately for the best responsiveness.

+- Environments and fallback:
+  - On frames where color changes are unavailable or limited (e.g., some TTYs), animations are skipped and highlights fall back to static.
+  - If motion feels jittery or heavy, reduce `vhl/animation-iterations` or increase `vhl/animation-iteration-delay`.

+- Example tuning:
+  - Smooth but light fade-in: `vhl/highlight-animation-style` -> `'fade-in`, `vhl/animation-iterations` -> 8, `vhl/animation-iteration-delay` -> 0.02, `vhl/animation-start-delay` -> 0.1.
+  - Battery/remote friendly: `'static` style, or keep `'fade-in` with 6 iterations and 0.03 delay.

 ## Extending with Other Packages